xolbron/become-a-digital-achitect/gettingStarted.md

 *Written by: Jordan Budisantoso*

 ### Selecting an IDE
-For the purpose of getting started, we will be using 2 different Interactive Development Environments (IDEs).
-We chose these IDE's specifically because they are web based which means that no installation of software is necessary; this is useful for schols were Chromebooks are since since they are one of the most affordable options for schools.
-You can still use code editors like Atom or Sublime, but you'll need set up a Web Development Environment on your computer which can be a little more complicated for beginners.
+To start off, we will be using 2 different Interactive Development Environments (IDEs).
+We chose these IDE's specifically because they are web based which means that no installation of software is necessary; this is very useful for schools were Chromebooks are used since they are one of the most affordable options for schools.
+You can still use code editors like [Atom](https://ide.atom.io/) or [Sublime](), but you'll need set up a Web Development Environment on your computer which can be a little more complicated for beginners.

 #### Thimble by Mozilla
 Though this isn't a true IDE, [Thimble by Mozilla](https://thimble.mozilla.org) is an online code editor that makes it easy to create and publish web pages while learning HTML, CSS & JavaScript.
 It is great for beginners wanting to learn a web design/webVR workflow which provides a good scaffold to then transition to “real-life” tools such as Cloud 9.